Seoul shares open higher on Wall Street gains | Yonhap News Agency

 Seoul shares open higher on Wall Street gains

-SEOUL, April 7 (Yonhap) -- South Korean shares opened higher Tuesday, tracking overnight gains on Wall Street amid signs that the spread of the coronavirus could be slowing.
+SEOUL, April 9 (Yonhap) -- South Korean shares opened higher Thursday, tracking overnight gains on Wall Street amid optimism that coronavirus infections around the globe are nearing a peak.

 The main index tracked overnight gains on Wall Street.
-The Dow Jones industrial average rose 7.73 percent, and the tech-heavy Nasdaq composite index climbed 7.33 percent.
+The Dow Jones industrial average rose 3.4 percent, and the tech-heavy Nasdaq composite index gained 2.6 percent.

-U.S. stocks soared as the number of new COVID-19 cases in the United States and Europe fell, which boosted investor sentiment, said Huh Jae-hwan, a strategist at Eugene Investment Co.
+U.S. stocks soared amid the possibility that the coronavirus death toll and infections in the United States could peak this week and expectations that lockdowns could be lifted, said Huh Jae-hwan, a strategist at Eugene Investment Co.

-In South Korea, the coronavirus has killed 186 people, mostly elderly patients with underlying illnesses.
-Its virus cases topped 10,000.
+In South Korea, new COVID-19 cases hovered around 50 for the third consecutive day, but its death toll topped 200.

 In Seoul, most large-cap stocks rose across the board.